anuragkapur/anuragkapur.github.io/blog/training-conferences/_posts/2017-06-08-etl-is-dead-long-live-streams.md

 * Traditional model involved: Operational DB, data warehouse and data flowing from operational to the warehouse no more than a few times a day
+* Challenges of traditional approach
-* Single server DBs being replaced by distributed data platforms
+  - Single server DBs being replaced by distributed data platforms
-* More data sources, ex: logs, sensors, metrics, not just relational data
+  - More data sources, ex: logs, sensors, metrics, not just relational data
-* Faster data processing is needed
+  - Faster data processing is needed
 * Vision architecture:
 ![](/assets/blog/training/etl-is-dead/img1.png)
 * Traditional ETL drawbacks